 Our revenues will likely differ from our cash flows from revenue-generating activities.
-Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and generally recognized on a straight-line basis over the period of our continuing involvement with the third-party collaborator pursuant to the applicable agreement.
+Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and generally recognized over the period of our continuing involvement with the third-party collaborator pursuant to the applicable agreement.
 The period of continuing involvement may also be revised on a prospective basis.
-As of June 30, 2019, we had \$812,000 of deferred revenue which will be recognized in future periods and may cause our reported revenues to be greater than cash flows from our ongoing revenue-generating activities.
+As of September 30, 2019, we had \$29.6 million of deferred revenue which will be recognized in future periods and may cause our reported revenues to be greater than cash flows from our ongoing revenue-generating activities.